bluenviron/mediamtx/README.md

 * Query and control the server through the API
 * Reload the configuration without disconnecting existing clients (hot reloading)
 * Read Prometheus-compatible metrics
-* Run external commands when clients connect, disconnect, read or publish streams
+* Run external commands (hooks) when clients connect, disconnect, read or publish streams
 * Compatible with Linux, Windows and macOS, does not require any dependency or interpreter, it's a single executable

 **Note about rtsp-simple-server**